revodavid/PracticalAI/4. MNIST with scikit-learn/README.md

 # Training MNIST with Azure ML

-This repository is a lightly-modified clone of thr `tutorials` folder in [github.com/Azure/MachineLearningNotebooks/](https://github.com/Azure/MachineLearningNotebooks/).
+This repository is a lightly-modified clone of the `tutorials` folder in [github.com/Azure/MachineLearningNotebooks/](https://github.com/Azure/MachineLearningNotebooks/).

 For a complete walkthrough for this tutorial, including instructions on setting